Headstone Designs That Will Blow Your Mind

 Like every life lived, every headstone is unique.
-Despite standard shapes, sizes and colors, the creativity and skill of headstone makers allows for limitless designs.
+Despite standard shapes, sizes and colors, the creativity and skill of headstone makers allows for limitless unique and unusual headstone designs.
 Although many cemeteries are uniform and similar, families of the dearly departed can choose to commission something truly unique and special to honor their loved one.
-Some people take it a step further and create some truly unique and unusual designs.
+Some people take it a step further and create some truly unusual and unique headstone designs.
 And why not?
 While many cemeteries limit the type of design you can have, a talented artist can easily work within those limits.
 Other cemeteries are more lenient, allowing for some really special, meaningful and beautiful designs.

 We have compiled 11, of the many thousands of unique and unusual headstones from around the world.
 They each show a particular style and may even inspire you with your headstone commission.